ggttttll/ggttttll.github.io/research.md

 ## Research interest

 I am interested in arithmetic geometry, which studys the connection between algebraic geometry and number theory.
-I am particularly fascinated by the problems of density of rational points and the problems on unlikely intersections.
+I am especially fascinated by the problems of density of rational points and the problems on unlikely intersections.

 ## Papers and Preprints
 In reverse chronological order: